 When we get to San Pedro de Atacama, we will go straightaway to our hotel to get some rest and then you can go on your own and have a dinner in one of the many restaurants on the main street named Caracoles.

-We will return to San Pedro de Atacama just before the sunset time, so we can watch the sun setting and the volcanoes in Mars Valley.
-Then, we will be back at the hotel.
+We will return to San Pedro de Atacama just before the sunset time, so we can watch the sun setting and the volcanoes in Mars Valley located near by San Pedro.

 IMPORTANT: if one of the border crossings, Jama or Sico, is closed due to the snow, we will use the available one to cross and then to cross back.
 If both crossings are closed, we will lose all the services on the other side, and in this case, the guide can offer you an alternative program to replace it but all the accommodation and meals expenses will not be included.
 The seasons in which there is a high risk of the crossings being closed due to the snow vary between June and September.
 There are years when the crossings are always open but there was one year when the Sico crossing was closed more than a month and I remember another snowstorm blocking it on October.